SumoLogic/sumologic-documentation/docs/cse/administration/create-cse-actions.md

 This topic has instructions for configuring Cloud SIEM Actions.

 :::warning
-Cloud SIEM Actions are deprecated.
-Instead, use the Automation Service.
+In the future, Cloud SIEM Actions will be deprecated because comparable behavior is available in the Automation Service.
+Although Cloud SIEM Actions are still supported, we recommend you use the Automation Service to perform actions.
 For more information, see [Migrate from legacy actions and enrichments to the Automation Service](/docs/cse/automation/automations-in-cloud-siem/#migrate-from-legacy-actions-and-enrichments-to-the-automation-service).
 :::

 ## About Cloud SIEM Actions